microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 ![explorer](https://user-images.githubusercontent.com/900690/30064942-9dc2e608-9253-11e7-9f01-5b18f3e90065.png)

-There are numerous ways how to create a multi-root workspace.
-The simplest one is to just open multiple folders from the command line:
+There are numerous ways how to create a multi-root workspace, the simplest one is to just open multiple folders from the command line:

 ```
 code-insiders <folder1> <folder2>...
 ```

-All workspace metadata is stored in a simple JSON file that can be saved and shared (`File | Save Workspace As...`) with others:
+All workspace metadata is stored in a simple JSON file that can be saved and shared, (`File | Save Workspace As...`), with others:

 ```json
 {